As of Monday, August 14th, 2017, the cyanobacteria advisory for the Lower Charles River Basin has been lifted.

 If you see water that looks bright green or contains bright green strands, avoid contact with the water as much as possible and wash contacted areas after exposure.

 While there are currently no recognized methods to eliminate the cyanobacteria from the water, blooms can be prevented by reducing the river’s nutrient levels and water temperature.
-CRWA has developed several projects to help monitor and address blue-green algae growth in the Charles River:
+CRWA has developed several projects to help monitor and address cyanobacteria growth in the Charles River:

 Blue Cities Initiative - CRWA designs and advocates for green infrastructure systems, like rain gardens and permeable pavement, to treat stormwater runoff naturally before it enters the Charles - all while enhancing neighborhoods and connecting existing open spaces.